spideythewebhead/data_class_plugin/README.md

     # Default values for each options
     # copy_with, hash_and_equals, to_string (true), from_json, to_json (false)
     <copy_with | hash_and_equals | to_string | from_json | to_json>:
       default: boolean
       enabled:
         - "a/glob/here"
+        - "another/glob/here"
+      disabled:
+        - "a/glob/here"
+        - "another/glob/here"

+enum:
+  options_config:
+    # For each of the provided methods you can provide a configuration
+    # The configuration can be an enabled or disabled field that contains a list of globs
+    # Default values for each options
+    # to_string (false), from_json(false), to_json (false)
+    <to_string | from_json | to_json>:
+      default: boolean
+      enabled:
+        - "a/glob/here"